Trash (computing): History

 The outcome of the lawsuit Apple Computer, Inc. v.
 Microsoft Corp. (filed in 1988, decision affirmed on appeal in 1994) was that graphical user interfaces similar to Apple's did not infringe rights, but some features including Apple's Trash icon were original and protected by copyright.
 Non-Apple software could use other metaphors for file deletion, such as Recycle Bin, Smart Eraser, or Shredder.

 In 1993 or 1994, Microsoft implemented its first temporary deletion system in MS-DOS 6, under the name Delete Sentry: When a file was deleted, it was moved to a hidden SENTRY folder at the root of the drive.

 Microsoft introduced its current trash system in 1995, the Recycle Bin, with Windows 95, as an area to store and review files and folders prior to deletion.
-Unlike the mac, at default settings Recycle Bin auto-deletion permanently deletes files to free up disk space when it gets low, or deletes files in the Bin over 30 days.
-In this version, the original location record of the file is stored, but the folder itself didn't allow subdirectories.
+At default settings, the Recycle Bin auto-deletion permanently deletes files to free up disk space when it gets low, or deletes files in the Bin over 30 days.
+In this version, the original location record of the file is stored, but the folder itself did not allow subdirectories.
 When a folder is deleted, its containing files are moved into the bin and mixed with other deleted files.
 The directory structure can only be restored if the batch of files is "undeleted".
 The current (revised) Recycle Bin allows for subdirectory trees to exist within folders that have been moved there.
 The icon shows a bin with a recycling symbol on its front.

 With the new interface of Mac OS X introduced in 2001, the Trash icon moved from the desktop to a permanent place at the end of the Dock.
 The International English "Wastebasket" had been dropped at the end of 2009, making the name "Trash" standard.
 In keeping with the system appearance, the Trash was a shiny wire basket, until with OS X Yosemite in 2014 it became a translucent white container.
 With macOS Mojave, the Trash was renamed "Bin" in the Australian English localisation, and with macOS Catalina, "Bin" also appeared in the UK localisation.